fnaumenko/bioStat/README.md

 ---
 ## bioCC
-fast advanced **C**orrelation **C**alculator for basic **bio**informatics file formats.<br>
+fast advanced **C**orrelation **C**alculator for basic **bio**informatics data types.<br>
-It computes Pearson’s and signal’s correlation coefficients for densities, coverage and features.<br>
+It computes Pearson’s and signal’s correlation coefficients for coverage, features and read densities.<br>
-Program allows to obtain correlation coefficients for the whole genome, for each chromosome separately and for predefined regions within the chromosomes.
+Program allows to obtain correlation coefficients for the whole genome, for each chromosome separately, and for predefined regions within the chromosomes.
-It can print coefficients for each predefined region and coefficients frequency histogram.<br>
+In the last case it optionally prints region coefficients frequency histogram.
+This, for example, makes it possible to correlate the densities precisely in the peaks.<br>
-**bioCC** is designed to treat a bunch of files at once.
+**bioCC** uses a fast single-pass range-based correlation algorithm.
+It also is designed to treat a bunch of files at once.

 ### Usage
 ```